oceanprotocol/docs/content/concepts/did-ddo.md

 did:op:0ebed8226ada17fde24b6bf2b95d27f8f05fcce09139ff5cec31f6d81a7cd2ea
 ```

-The part after `did:op:` is the checksum of the ERC721 contract address and the chain the asset has been published to:
+The part after `did:op:` is the checksum of the ERC721 contract address and the chainId (expressed as decimal) the asset has been published to:

 ```js
 const checksum = sha256(ERC721 contract address + chainId)